jamro/CodeCruiser/runberry/README.md

 All the commands are execured as root user.
 The web interface is running on port 80, so you don't need to specify the port in the URL.

+To change the workspace directory, modify `CodeCruiser/runberry/config.json` file and restart the server.

 ## System Tools

 **RunBerry** comes with a set of system tools located in the `/home/pi/CodeCruiser/workspace/system` directory.
 These tools allow you to perform various tasks on your Raspberry Pi: